denten-books/plain-text/0-introduction.md

 action of the alphanumerical keyboard switch, through copper and silicon to the floating gate and the liquid crystal, and on towards the human.
-It is but a single possible pass through a cavernous black box: a recollection of a passage which left behind traces of illumination reflecting the vagrancies of the journey.
+It is but a single possible pass through a cavernous black box: a recollection of a passage which left behind traces of illumination that reflect the vagrancies of the journey.

-## Object of study
+## Object of Study

 Plain text is a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
 In technical terms, it stands